 In the case of intercity bus lines, the Federal Motor Carrier Safety Administration (FMCSA) Safety and Fitness Electronic Records (SAFER) System "offers company safety data and related services to industry and the public over the Internet.
 Users can search FMCSA databases, register for a USDOT number, pay fines online, order company safety profiles, challenge FMCSA data, access the hazardous material route registry, obtain national crash and out of service rates for hazardous materials (Hazmat) permit registration, get printable registration forms, and find information about other FMCSA information systems."
-SAFER shows vehicle and driver inspections in the U.S. and Canada, as well as Hazmat and intermodal equipment provider (IEP) inspections in the U.S. Fatal, injury and property damage crashes where a tow was required are also reported in SAFER for each bus line, for the U.S. as well as for Canada.
+SAFER shows vehicle and driver inspections in the U.S. Fatal, injury and property damage crashes where a tow was required are also reported in SAFER for each bus line, for the U.S. as well as for Canada.
 Data reported are for all service operations of each provider, and do not focus on that carrier's performance within the Sheboygan metropolitan planning area.